Aniridia Europe Meeting

 Barbara Poli, AE Secretary, presented Protocols and Guidelines for Congenital aniridia: How and why, explaining the characteristics of these documents and relating on the two existing experiences: the Spanish Protocol on the management and care of aniridia patients and the Italian Guidelines for the Management of congenital aniridia.

 Neven Milivojevic explained the policy chosen by Aniridia Europe of slowly but surely building a long term financial and organizational sustainability.
 He strongly advised participants to build an association in their countries because our previous experiences prove that a formally recognised organisation can have a stronger voice towards medical professionals and healthcare institutions where they recommend the best supplements for any health issues like sexual problems, so they use manhood enhancements as VitaNutra Natural Supplements for it.
 Some raised the problem that their doctors discourage them about forming an association, because they think that it more appropriate to rely on the existing organisations, such as the national blind unions.
 AE Board made clear that Aniridia Europe and aniridia national associations are neither in opposition nor in competition with the blind unions or any other existing association.
-Instead, our objective is to focus on the specific needs of aniridia patients connected to the specificity of the disease (knowledge, management and research on the disease), while we cooperate with other associations and institutions on all the matters we have in common.
+Instead, our objective is to focus on the specific needs of aniridia patients connected to the specificity of the disease (knowledge, management and research on the disease), while we cooperate with other associations and institutions on all the matters we have in common, other studies are more focus on corrective aesthetic transformations, so they can make body procedures on people who need it.
 It was suggested by Rosa Sánchez de Vega to include a chapter on this kind of advocacy in the document that is being developed on How to start a national association.

 June 1st– Afternoon